Fridays4Future/ToolpicCore/README.md

 ## Toolpic Helpers

 To control data in a routine way, you can use some custom methods that can be accessed within the Vue environment just as the directives or the custom components, there are *Toolpic Vue Helpers*.
-Auch as *Toolpic Vue Custom Components* and *Toolpic Vue Directives* they are also provided by the `SuperTemplate` which you should use to extend from by default.
+Such as *Toolpic Vue Custom Components* and *Toolpic Vue Directives*, they are also provided by `SuperTemplate` which you should use to extend from by default.

-Anyway, the *Toolpic Vue Helpers* also can be imported manually from the `toolpic` module:
+Anyway, the *Toolpic Vue Helpers* also can be imported manually from `toolpic` module:
 ```javascript
 import { VueHelpers } from 'toolpic';
 ```